 This is the second article in a five-part series that examines the successful adoption of enterprise Artificial Intelligence (AI).
 This blog discusses how to build a successful foundation that supports AI adoption and best practices.
 The other articles in the series will address AI governance, ethics in AI, and an AI prioritization framework.
-If you missed the first blog, An Introduction to Building an Artificial Intelligence Strategy, you can read it here.
+If you missed the first blog, you can start from the beginning with An Introduction to Building an Artificial Intelligence Strategy.

 AI is reforming business across every industry, but not at the scorching pace that many people assume.
 While it is true that AI has moved from movie screen imaginings into our everyday lives, it has yet to be deeply integrated in business.
 AI is still largely a niche activity.